open-resources/physics_bank/content/public/011.Rotational Dynamics/Torque/Pentagon_on_the_Edge of_Table/Pentagon_on_the_Edge of_Table.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: A Pentagon on the Edge of Table
+    params_vars_title: A Pentagon on the Edge of Table
-      part1:
-        ans1:
-          value: ' The gravitational torque is non-zero about the corner of the table'
+    params_part1_ans1_value: ' The gravitational torque is non-zero about the corner of the table'
-          feedback: Great!
+    params_part1_ans1_feedback: Great!
 You got it.
-        ans2:
-          value: ' The gravitational torque is zero about the corner of the table'
+    params_part1_ans2_value: ' The gravitational torque is zero about the corner of the table'
-          feedback: Does this torque cause rotation?
+    params_part1_ans2_feedback: Does this torque cause rotation?
-      part2:
-        ans1:
-          value: Negative (clockwise)
+    params_part2_ans1_value: Negative (clockwise)
-          feedback: Great!
+    params_part2_ans1_feedback: Great!
 You got it.
 The gravitational torque causes clockwise rotation.
-        ans2:
-          value: Positive (counter-clockwise)
+    params_part2_ans2_value: Positive (counter-clockwise)
-          feedback: The direction of the net torque points down which causes clockwise rotation(negative torque).
+    params_part2_ans2_feedback: The direction of the net torque points down which causes clockwise rotation(negative torque).
-        ans3:
-          value: The gravitational torque is zero about the corner of the table.
+    params_part2_ans3_value: The gravitational torque is zero about the corner of the table.
-          feedback: Does this torque cause rotation?
+    params_part2_ans3_feedback: Does this torque cause rotation?
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 The diagram in the figure below is showing a pentagon (with its mass uniformly distributed) close to the edge of a table.

 <img src="centreofgravity3.png" alt="a pentagon with its mass uniformly distributed close to the right edge of a table">